travis-ci/docs-travis-ci-com/user/triggering-builds.md

 Trigger Travis CI builds using the API V3 by sending a POST request to `/repo/{slug|id}/requests`:

-1. Get an API token from your Travis CI [Profile page](https://travis-ci.com/profile).
+1. Get an API token from your Travis CI [settings page](https://app.travis-ci.com/account/preferences).
 You'll need the token to authenticate most of these API requests.

    You can also use the Travis CI [command line client](https://github.com/travis-ci/travis.rb#readme) to get your API token: